Rapha149/ArmorStandEditor/README.md

   message: true

 # A list of features.
 You can enable/disable each feature or set a permission to use a certain feature.
-# If you want a feature to be enabled and everybody to be able to use it, set the permission to "null".
+# If you want a feature to be enabled and everybody to be able to use it, set the permission to null.
 features:
   # Replacing the armor stand's equipment (armor and hand items) in the ASE inventory.
   replaceEquipment: